Retirement for beginners: volunteering – a world of opportunity

 What is the course about?

-Maybe you want to work abroad helping a village community, tidy up a wood or tow path in your area, introduce speakers at an Arts festival, become a youth mentor, read a thriller to a visually impaired person, do publicity for a favourite charity or run an oral history or literacy project?
+You might, for instance, want to work abroad on a community project, tidy up a wood or tow path in your area, introduce speakers at an arts festival, become a youth mentor, read a thriller to a visually impaired person, do the publicity for a favourite charity, or run an oral history or literacy project.

 We will learn how volunteering can provide purpose, structure, a sense of identity, belonging and involvement for the modern retiree.
-We will look at some of the reasons people volunteer and (because there appear to be so many options) narrow down the search by selecting from different themes and areas of personal interest.
+We will look at some of the reasons people volunteer and (because there appears to be such a wide choice) narrow down our search by selecting from different themes and areas of interest.

 What will we cover?